What is Corporate Innovation? And Why the Stakes are so High.

 Employee sourcing –The most basic form of corporate innovation comes from employees within the organization.
 Existing employees are more intimately aware of the company’s nuances, customers, market, and competition than any external party, giving them an ideal perspective for finding solutions to existing challenges.

-Dedicated innovation teams – Many companies have reduced the need for traditional R&D departments and concentrate their innovation departments into what is known as innovation labs.
+Dedicated innovation teams – Many companies have reduced the need for traditional R&D departments and concentrated their innovation departments into what are known as innovation labs.
 Innovation teams are typically composed of scientists and strategists who focus intently on improving existing products, launching groundbreaking new ideas, keeping up with customer needs, and staying aware of the innovative executions from competitors.

 Internal corporate accelerator programs – A common closed innovation strategy is to launch an internal corporate accelerator program.
 Corporate accelerators provide technologically driven employees with funding and access to resources in exchange for their focus on solving existing challenges within the corporation, directly providing them with innovative possibilities.